martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 {::boilerplate bcp14-tagged}

-# Date Usage
+# Date in HTTP Requests

 Most HTTP clients have no need to use the `Date` header field in requests.
 This only changes if it is important that the request not be considered valid at another time.
 As requests are - by default - trivially copied, stored, and modified by any entity that can read them, the addition of a `Date` header field is unlikely to be useful in many cases.

 Signed HTTP requests are one example of where requests might be available to entities that are not permitted to alter their contents.
 Adding a `Date`